Skip to main content

 KeyAction

-Tab / Switch between topology node tabs
+Tab / Shift+TabNext / previous topology node tab

-g / GJump to top/bottom
+End / GJump to bottom

-n / NNext/previous search match
+n / NNext / previous search match

 dToggle pipeline definition view

-wOpen in web dashboard
+wOpen pipeline in the Goldsky web dashboard

 qQuit